eduvpn/documentation/ACL.md

 ## Profile Mapping

-Modify `/etc/vpn-server-api/config.php`, and set the `enableAcl` to `true` and add the authorized attribute values to `aclPermissionList` for each of the profiles where you want to restrict access, for example:
+Add the authorized attribute values to `aclPermissionList` for each of the profiles where you want to restrict access, for example:

 The values of `aclPermissionList` come from the `permissionAttribute` as configured in your authentication module.
 You can verify which values are